-We have a Nursing Council (Hjúkrunarráð) at the hospital that is independent from the administration and acts as an adivsory and support body to the board.
-It also runs weekly professional lectures and organises a yearly Week of Nursing in May.
+We have a Nursing Council (Hjúkrunarráð) at the hospital that is independent from the administration and acts as an advisory and support body to the board.
+It also runs weekly professional lectures and organizes a yearly Week of Nursing in May.

 The integration program is adjusted to individual needs.
 The following are the main components of the program:

 - Training in the respective clinical ward with a preceptor for the time necessary

 - Assistance in finding courses in Icelandic and possibly a financial support for attending courses

 - Welcome introductory file with general practical and professional information (not unit-specific) in English